gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-wf-15.md

  <br>
 ### Mesh with texture

 In the lower area you will find the textured mesh grid.
-Please note that this is the it based on the unfiltered unsmoothed raw mesh.
-It shows especially at the "flood waves" of the Lahn the problem of extreme height differences (in relation to the flight altitude) of the observed objects.
-MEthodes for filtering and thinning of the mesh have to be applied to make the 3D representation more realistic and correct.
+Please note that this is the it based on the unfiltered and not reduced raw mesh.
+It shows especially at the "flood waves" of the Lahn the problem of extreme height differences (in relation to the flight altitude) of the observed objects. methods for filtering and thinning of the mesh have to be applied to make the 3D representation more realistic and correct.
 In particular the calculation of a Dense Point Cloud would be of advantage here.

-For the display in Cesium, the MEsh must be manually localized and placed in all three dimensions.
+For the display in Cesium, the mesh must be manually localized and placed in all three dimensions.
 For this example, this has not yet been optimized, so that the 3D placement can be a little inaccurate.
  <br>
 <iframe src="cesium_ortho_2.html" height="850px" width="100%" style="border:none;"></iframe>